 User sources are grouped togeather to a so called "realm".
 For more information see Realms.

-- Go to Config -> Realms - Enter "realm1" as the new realm name and select the priority 1. - Check the resolver "myusers" to be included into this realm. - Save it. - Go to Users and you will see the users from the /etc/passwd.
+- Go to Config -> Realms - Enter "realm1" as the new realm name and select the priority 1. - Check the resolver "myusers" to be included into this realm. - · Save it.